The State of Play

 This technique is ok, and obviously isn't as good as a real autoregressive finetune, but in the absence of that it's all we've got on the closed-source OpenAI side of things.
 I've had some success with it, but it can be very hard for the model to be steered to always refer to the data it's just learned, but you can get around this with some very stern prompting, as well as the inclusion of some keywords/tokens as headers before your data in your dataset that you can then include in your prompt to try to bias it toward that information.
 I'm sure with enough iteration you could make this work in a production scenario, but for us and probably many others currently it makes more sense to go down the open source route.

-I do firmly believe that for many of the current gen RAG powered AI applications the movement towards a more innate knowledge based approach is the way forward, and I’m excited to see what the future holds for this area of research and we’ll definitely be working it into Cosine as soon as we can.
+I do firmly believe that for many of the current generation RAG powered AI applications the movement towards a more innate knowledge based approach is the way forward, and I'm excited to see what the future holds for this area of research and we'll definitely be working it into Cosine as soon as we can.

 You can find me on Twitter @AlistairPullen, and you can download the Cosine VS Code extension here and try out the demo on our website here.